Touton: Popular culture

 By the late 1980s to early 2000s, toutons emerged as a symbol or reminder of Newfoundland identity.
 Wayne Johnston's 1987 novel The Time of Their Lives has a character exclaim, "She loved toutons, balls of fried dough.
 I remember her making toutons for herself, grabbing out handful after handful of dough from a big bread pan."
 A 2000 newspaper column by Memorial University student Kelley Power references the "full fledged Black Horse drinking, touton eating Newfoundlander."
 Provincial expats have spread their love of toutons across Canada, and Chef Mark Burton of the Four Seasons Hotel Vancouver has offered upscale touton fritters with molasses and butter.
 Bed and breakfast establishments and tour operators within the province serve up toutons to visiting tourists as part of "The True Newfoundland & Labrador."
 In 2015, the Downhome magazine sponsored the "Clash of the Toutons" competition to pick the best restaurant-made toutons in the province.
 The winners, picked by popular vote out of 47 restaurants, were Betty and Graham Badcock of the Madrock Cafe in Bay Roberts:“It’s like friggin’ magic,” exclaims Betty.
 “We’re so busy in the summertime, my darlin’, I can’t even tell you what day of the week it is.”
 At the peak of tourist season, Betty says customers have waited up to two hours outside the café for their turn at a table.
 And yes, many of them are waiting for toutons.
 That’s no wonder, because Betty has a touton to suit just about anybody’s taste.
 Made from homemade dough, they come white or whole wheat, BLT sandwich-style or as a Madrock Touton - that’s a touton served with a fried egg in the centre.

-Toutons are referenced in the hit musical, Come from Away, and Newfoundland-born original Broadway cast member Petrina Bromley is on record as having introduced her cast-mates to the fried dough version:To begin, it’s pronounced tout-in.
-Tout, rhymes with doubt, plus in, rhymes with...in.
-As in, I won’t be doubtin’ you’ll enjoy your touton.
-I first made toutons for the Come From Away cast and crew when we were in La Jolla.
-We had a bonfire on the beach one night and I fried up some Newfoundland toutons in a pan on a barbecue.
-It was kind of magical out under the stars, with the soft sound of the surf behind us and the laughter of this new little family in front of me, and the smell of nan’s bread.
-To be so far from home, bringing a piece of home to the people who were telling a story about home so they could understand home a little more.
-I had never made toutons outside on a beach in California before and I wonder if I may be the only one who ever has.In 2018, Nova Scotia's Andy Hay prepared toutons as his dessert course in the season finale competition of MasterChef Canada.
+Toutons are referenced in the hit musical Come from Away and Newfoundland-born Petrina Bromley, a member of the original Broadway cast, introduced fellow members of the cast and crew to the fried dough version while in La Jolla.
+In 2018, Nova Scotia's Andy Hay prepared toutons as his dessert course in the season finale competition of MasterChef Canada.